aatauil/sparql-editor/README.md

 # :open_book: Documentation
 ## Usage recommendation
-Editor is still in early development but should be stable.
+Editor is stable.
 Currently it is being used by the [sparql-browser-extension](https://github.com/aatauil/sparql-browser-extension).
 It returns a Codemirror 6 EditorView instance.
 So you can manipulate the editor as documented in the [codemirror documentation](https://codemirror.net/docs/ref/)

 ## Description